College of Engineering

 Required Fee

-Campus Internet Access Fee TWD 400 per semester, required to EVERY student on campus.
+Campus Internet Access Fee TWD 600 per semester, required for EVERY student on campus.

 Insurance Policy Requirements